-The simulation LX is started from a hydrostatic equilibrium \citep{Nelson.Gressel.ea13} on the top of which a low-level random noise $\delta v/V_K=10^{-4}$ is added.
-The higher-resolution simulations HX and EX are both restarted from a snapshot taken at $t=1000$ orbits after the beginning of run LX, interpolating the field values on the higher-resolution grid.
-This procedure allows us to avoid as much as possible the long transient preceding VSI saturation observed in run LX for the first 250 orbits.
+We started simulation LX from a hydrostatic equilibrium \citep{Nelson.Gressel.ea13} on top of which we added a low-level random noise $\delta v/V_K=10^{-4}$.
+We restarted the higher-resolution simulations HX and EX from a snapshot taken at $t=1000$ orbits after the beginning of run LX, interpolating the field values onto the higher-resolution grid.
+This procedure allowed us to minimise the long transient preceding VSI saturation observed in run LX for the first 250 orbits.